See Our Full Collection

 When you buy a quilt from The QuiltBroker.com you (or a gift recipient) will promptly receive the quilt, from the individual quilter, plus any information the quilt maker cares to share with the buyer about the design and making of each quilt sold.
 Please let us know if your purchase is a gift for someone else, and we'll include a gift card that the quilt you purchased, for someone special, is a gift from you!

 Quilts are very special gifts appropriate for weddings, baby showers, birthdays, graduation, anniversaries, corporate gifts, holiday gifts, or just that perfect touch to finish the interior design of your home.
 Quilts are created to be used, and to last, with many becoming family heirlooms to be passed down through generations in your family.

-QuiltBroker.com quilts are typically one-of-a-kind and a few of our baby and children's quilts also include a small "tooth fairy" or "critter" pillow, matching the quilt, much to the delight of a child who receives that fun quilt as a gift.
+QuiltBroker.com quilts are typically one-of-a-kind and some of our baby and children's quilts also include a small "tooth fairy" or "critter" pillow, matching the quilt, much to the delight of a child who receives that fun quilt as a gift.
 American made quilts are typically washable, unlike many of the imported quilts which require dry cleaning.
 We also have information about how to care for your fine quilts, plus information on how to store quilts.

 What is the best size for a quilt?
 Well, that depends on how you plan to use it, and the size of you bed if using it as a throw or coverlet.
 Some quilts can be used either lengthwise or width-wise; other quilts cannot.
 It depends upon the design of the quilt.
 Quilt sizes can be flexible because they are not just blankets.
 Quilts are decorative pieces of art that can also serve the very practical purpose as bed coverings.